rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 <!-- /TOC -->

-Note : These certs look great on the resume...but it can take multiple years for a working individual to get all of them...

 !["mutli-certs"](/assets/images/certifications/certs-list.drawio.png "mutli-certs")

 ## When certifications can help

 ### Marketing yourself

-- Certifications help in marketing yourself as they help you stand out.
+- Certifications help in marketing yourself as they help your digital profile stand out.
 - Additionally they are also mentioned in job profiles posted by top companies like Amazon, Google, Microsoft etc.

 ### Getting a structured introduction to a new workstream

-- If you are getting into a new workstream or domain, then certifications can be a well structured way to learn the concepts while serving as a foundation for your upcoming work.
+- Certifications can be a structured way to learn the concepts for new upcoming work.
-  - Eg: Before building a Azure related product few years ago, I studied for an Azure certification.
-- It can also help you to have a routine for gaining knowledge.

-### Using your experience to get a win with least effort

-- If you have good experience on a workstream (eg: Data Engineering in Azure), then a certification in it will be easier to get while gaining a new entry on your resume.
+- If you are already experienced in a workstream, then it will be easier to get a certification in it.
-- Eg: I now have some experience working on the data related tools in Azure (eg: Data Factory) which is why I plan to give the Azure Data Engineer exam soon.

-### Getting hands on in some cases
+### Knowledge is power

+- The journey is often better than the destination.
+Merely the task of studying for a certification gives you to tiny nuggets of knowledge which you wouldnt have gained otherwise.
+- Knowing the theory helps in having a variety of insightful conversations.
-Some certifications like those for Kubernetes are very practical in nature and require you to solve problems using k8s cli commands.
+- Some certifications like those for Kubernetes are very practical in nature and require you to solve problems using k8s cli commands.
 Studying for it automatically gives you handson experience.
+- Merely the act of pursuing certifications can help you to form a routine focused around the act of gaining knowledge.

 ## When certifications can be a problem